oferveze/online-games/README.md

 # Online Games

-Still under development.
+This project was made in order to master CSS, React And Django.

-In order to run the game you should:
+In order to play the game do the follwoing:

+1. clone.
+2. npm i
+3. npm build.
-pipenv install
+4. pip install pipenv
-pipenv shell
+5. pipenv shell
+6. python3 ./memory_game/manage.py makemigrations
+7. python3 ./memory_game/manage.py migrate
-python3 ./memory_game/manage.py runserver
+7. python3 ./memory_game/manage.py runserver

-Enjoy :)
+8. Play And Enjoy! :)